Selecting the Right Sewing Machine for Quiltmaking

 stores are usually stiffened for a nicer-looking finish.
 Bring some

 calico and a small "quilt sandwich" of calico and batting.
-Test

 every stitch and see if the store owner will let you try specialty

 threads in it.
-The dealer is almost as important as the machine itself!
-If
+The dealer is almost as important

 the dealer is unfriendly and uncooperative during the sales process, he